-A Houston man who claims a priest raped him as a boy hopes the boxes seized from the Archdiocese of Galveston-Houston last week will lead to an investigation against Rev. Terrance Brinkman.
+A Houston man who claims a priest raped him as a boy hopes the boxes seized from the Archdiocese of Galveston-Houston last week will lead to an investigation against Rev. Terence Brinkman.

 “As a 12-year-old child, nobody should ever, ever go through that,” the man said, who spoke exclusively with KHOU 11 Investigates.
 He wished to remain anonymous, so we’re referring to him as John Doe.
 He said his children still don’t know what happened to him, and his account contains graphic and disturbing details.